mrcwbr/ioc-service-container/README.md

 ## Usage

-First set up an Enum for preventing typos or redefinition of service ids:
+First set up an Enum for preventing typos or redefinition of service ids in a file called `ServiceIds.ts`:

 ```typescript
 export enum ServiceId {